Chart Color Schemes

 Semaphore Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, AreaSearch adopts the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-Based on these projected demographic shifts, Semaphore Park is expected to experience above-median population growth among statistical areas analyzed by AreaSearch.
-By 2041, the suburb's population is projected to increase by 787 persons, reflecting a total growth rate of 16.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering these projected demographic shifts, an above median population growth is projected for the Semaphore Park (SA2), expected to grow by 783 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.9% in total over the 17 years.

 Frequently Asked Questions - Population